 The idea of use case 2 is to provide materials engineers tools for simulation model integration, computational database generation and statistical data analysis to study novel material solutions with product specific functionality requirements.

 The Online LCA model will provide a framework for LCA calculations based on industrial process data and will serve as a show-case on how real-time LCA calculations can benefit industrial production planning and operation.

 Industrial processes use vast amounts of resources such as energy and raw material.
-Process modelling is a well-known tool to increase the process efficiency and reduce the process resource consumption, while keeping the processed product within the given specifications.
-Further knowledge can be added to these process models by adding LCA-calculations for the model domain giving the production planner and operator information on environmental impact during planning or in real-time during production.
+Process modelling is a well-known tool to increase the process efficiency and to reduce the process resource consumption while keeping the processed product within the given specifications.
+Further knowledge can be added to standard process models by including LCA calculations for the model domain giving the production planner and operator information on environmental impacts during planning or in real-time during production.

-When considering raw material use, there is often a trade-off between environmentally preferable materials and economic cost, therefore the possibility to link raw material real-time prices to the model could give even more relevant information from a production planning point of view.
+When considering raw material use, there is often a trade-off between environmentally preferable materials and economic cost.
+Therefore, the possibility to link raw time dependent material price data to the model could give even more relevant information from a production planning point of view.

 Taking this concept even further would be to use the process models in an optimisation algorithm to minimize environmental impact during production, constrained by quality specifications and process parameter boundaries.